 Let’s take a closer look!

 Software localisation can be a lot more complex than standard professional translation services or website localisation.
 First, it involves translating a software interface and user messages from a source language into other languages—the target languages.
 Next, measurements, dates and currencies are localized according to the target language and region.
-And finally, terminology is culturally adapted to the local culture of the target region.
+And finally, the terminology is culturally adapted to the local culture of the target region.

 Several other elements also usually have to be adapted as part of professional software localisation; these include: